saikrishna321/Galen-TestNG-Appium-Maven/README.md

 TestDump.java is test example to get the entire page dump which helps to the get elements for spec file.

 once the test are completed, navigate to src/test/resources/contactsPage-dump/page.html

+Note: For some reason checkLayout fails on android emulator.